mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 It’s not because we’re lazy.
 It’s because the people doing the work are under-resourced, overburdened, and deeply siloed — and the systems that support them were never designed for modern workflows.

-But now, I think we have an opportunity to change that.
+But now, There is opportunity to change that.

 > **NOTE:** For definitions of any unfamiliar terms (e.g., CDISC, SDTM etc.), see the Glossary of Acronyms at the end of this article.